 Hence it is very critical for companies to ensure that every customer experience begins and ends on a positive note.

-To encapsulate entire article in a bite-sized format, here are important points.
+To encapsulate the entire article in a bite-sized format, here are important points.

 - Social media has become a way of life.

 - Consumer preferences have changed.
-33% customers prefer to contact with brands using social media rather than the telephone.
+33% of customers prefer to contact brands using social media rather than the telephone.